AlinaPanasenko/forest-bathing/README.md

 # Love Running

-Forest Bathing website introduce visitors to principle of

-For example; Love Running is a site that hopes to help keep people motivated to meet up for runs on a regular basis in Dublin, Ireland.
-The site will be targeted toward runners who are looking for a way to socialise and keep themselves fit.
-Love Running will be useful for runners to see exactly when and where they should be to join the running club.
+Forest Bathing website introduces users to the concept of that help people reconnect with nature, maintain a healthy lifestyle and deal with emotional and mental burnout.

 ![Responsive Mockup](assets/images/RM_Mocup%20for%20common%20screen%20sizes.png)